Flathead National Forest: Ecology

 white-tailed deer, coyote, grizzly bear, timber wolf, two species of fox, mountain goat, Canadian lynx, woodchuck, bighorn sheep and bull trout.

 Activities

 Commercial activities in the non-wilderness sections of the forest include timber harvesting, two downhill ski resorts and a small amount of cattle grazing.
+Typically between 60 and 90 million board feet of timber is commercially each year.
 Individuals can pick less than 10 gal of berries without a permit.
 Larger amounts of berries, firewood and Christmas tree cutting, and mushroom or mineral gathering in wilderness areas require permits.

 While camping is allowed almost anywhere within national forests without a permit, Flathead National Forest also has 31 campgrounds with some facilities.
 The largest campground has only 40 sites and 2 campgrounds have only one site each.
 Most campgrounds do not have running water.
 There are also 14 cabins for rent in the forest.